All Episodes

 dan friesen

-That wasn't the highest attendance for the season, but it's higher than the first three games of the season, the first two of which were home games in Chicago.
+That wasn't the highest attendance for the season, but it's higher than the first three games of the season, the first two of which were at home games in Chicago.

 There's nothing discernible that's out of the ordinary about the turnout for that football game.

-I kind of think maybe one of Matt's friends just didn't want to go with him and this is how he's processing it.
+I kind of think maybe one of Matt's friends just didn't want to go with him, and this is how he's processing it.

 jordan holmes